2000 New England Patriots season

 Belichick restructured the team's personnel department in the offseason, and later proclaimed that the team "could not win with 40 good players while the other team has 53," after a number of players showed up out of shape for the start of training camp.
 The Patriots went on to finish the season 5–11, finishing last in the AFC East and missing the playoffs for the second straight season.

 The 2000 Pro Football Hall of Fame Game vs the San Francisco 49ers, a 20–0 victory for the Patriots, would be the first game of third-string rookie Tom Brady's exalted 20-year career with the Patriots, playing his final three seasons with the Tampa Bay Buccaneers afterward.
 Their first year in New England would be the only season from 1996 to 2019 where the Patriots finished with a losing record.
 Brady would retire in 2023, which would also mark Belichick's last season with the Patriots after leading New England to a cumulative 266–121–0 regular season record, 30–12 playoffs record, 17 division titles, 9 AFC conference championships and a record 6 Super Bowl victories as head coach (and record 8 total Super Bowl victories, including assistant coaching experience with the Giants.)
 After the season, Bruce Armstrong retired.

+This was the last time the Patriots finished last in the AFC East until the 2023 season.